Vevevo/Vevevo/README.md

 - Hi, I’m @Vevevo
-- I’m currently re-learning spatial analysis
+- Learning to use R.
-- Most of my coding experience in R is doing simple stats and plotting graphs, sometimes I need to loop the work🤔.
+- Most of my coding experience in R is doing simple stats and plotting graphs, sometimes I need to loop the work.

 <!---